rust-lang/book/src/ch17-02-concurrency-with-async.md

 `Unpin` is a marker trait, like `Send` and `Sync`, which we saw in Chapter 16.
 Recall that marker traits have no functionality of their own.
 They exist only to tell the compiler that it is safe to use the type which implements a given trait in certain context.
-Just like `Send` and `Sync`, `Unpin` is automatically implemented for all types where the compiler can prove it should be.
-You may also recall that there is an opposite for each of `Send` and `Sync`: `?Send` and `?Sync`, which tell the compiler that the types in question *might* be `Send` or `Sync` but are not guaranteed to. `Unpin`, as its name implies, is similarly the opposite of `Pin`, which we saw as part of the signature of the `Future::poll` method when we covered the API of `Future` in the [Futures][futures] section earlier in this chapter.
+Just like `Send` and `Sync`, the compiler implements `Unpin` automatically for most types.

+`Unpin`’s job is to tell the compiler that a given type does *not* need to uphold any particular guarantees about whether the value in question can be moved.
+For example, if a future

 <!-- TODO: discussion of `Pin` -->